dunse/Flotr2JF/README.md

 **Dependencies:**
 Flotr2JF is dependent on GSON which can be found [here](http://code.google.com/p/google-gson/downloads/list). (fetched by maven)

 Flotr2JF is dependent on FlotJF which needs to be built first.
+(Described in _Build Flotr2JF_ above)

 Flotr2 is required to draw the graphs.
 Download Flotr2 from [here](http://www.github.com/HumbleSoftware/Flotr2) and unzip into WebContent/javascripts/flotr2.

 **Setup:**
+Copy _FlotJF/target/FlotJF-*.jar_ into _WEB-INF/lib/_ of your web project.

 Copy _Flotr2JF/target/Flotr2JF-*.jar_ into _WEB-INF/lib/_ of your web project.

 Make sure _GSON's .jar_ has been included in _WEB-INF/lib/_.
 (See dependencies)